-Transferred credits from institutions recognized by the U.S. Department of Education or State Council of Higher Education in Virginia (SCHEV) will be considered.
-Admission requirement must also be met.
-Any decision on the comparability, appropriateness, and applicability of credit and whether they should be accepted is the decision of Standard College.
+Other than the prerequisites required in the admission process in the LPN to RN Transition program, transfer credits from institutions recognized by the U.S. Department of Education or State Council of Higher Education in Virginia (SCHEV) will not be considered.